SafouaneM/Safouane.GG/README.md

 | Spectate match.                                   | [].      |
 | Drafting tool/simulator                           | [].      |
 | Esports calendar                                  | [].      |

+### Ideas that I'm tinkering with right now

+We are going to create a way where users can register an account, after registering an account he/she will see data about their account as the summonerName that they provided will be used for their profile data.
+So they can see their top champions and some more I will implement the data display myself.

+After they’ve registered I want the users to be able to access a chat feature in realtime using socket.io.
+As I want to focus on learning the principles of real time web.

+The first thing users can do after creating an account is move to the main menu and post a message on the homepage, this could be anything the name that will be displayed is the summonerName they chose during registering their account.
+You can like or dislike somebody’s post and see how many minutes ago somebody posted a message.

+Next would be that users can create a custom chatroom with or without a password, other users can see the chatrooms and join the chatrooms if they want.
+And they should be able to chat in those chatrooms with each other, they can also click on each others profile to add them as a friend or send them a private message this still by using socket.io

+After this I’d like users to have the ability to use a new feature the Match Summoner feature, here users can write a small post with some filters on what they need in a partner be it rank elo gender etc. After they’ve written down this post, it gets displayed in the “Match Finder” tab and if somebody thinks hey this is the parter for me they can leave a private message or open a request to start a chatroom so they can duke it out there.
+It could also be that users might want to find teams, so requests like those could have a requirement of 5 people and then the chatroom locks off from other people stuff like that.
+I want to create the database management with mysql as I’m familiar with their use case.

 ### Installation